Horizontal-org/Tella-website/docs/FAQ.md

 Yes, you can, but the process is manual for the moment.
 There are different alternatives available for backups:
 - Establish a secure connection to a computer or phone that's in physical proximity using [Nearby Sharing](/nearby-sharing).
 This is the most secure method available.
-- Connect to a cloud directly from Tella and choose the files you want to send to the it.
-You can read more about the [servers available here](/for_organizations).
+- Connect to a server directly from Tella and choose the files you want to send to it.
+You can read more about the [servers available here](/for-organizations).
-- Select files from your vault and export those to your phone.
+- Select files from your vault and export those to your phone using the **Save to device** button.

-All exports outside of Tella's encrypted vault (to a cloud server or to your phone) will be unencrypted.
+All exports outside of Tella's encrypted vault (to a connected server or to your phone) will be unencrypted.
 The only method of sharing files that transfer files directly to another encrypted vault is [Nearby Sharing](/nearby-sharing).

 ## Security & Privacy {#security--privacy}